Health Care Professional Information

 How It Works

-Bottom Line: Cascara is a strong laxative, but the FDA warns that it is not safe to use.
+Bottom Line: Cascara is a strong laxative.
 It has not been shown to treat or prevent cancer.

 Cascara is made out of the bark of the Cascara sagrada plant.
 It is known to stimulate the large intestine and produce a well-documented laxative effect.
 Cascara also causes water and electrolytes (such as sodium and potassium) to flow into the large intestine and be expelled from the body with the feces.
 This facilitates bowel passage but also can lead to dangerously low potassium and sodium levels if cascara is used for prolonged periods of time.
 Scientists have isolated a compound called aloe-emodin from cascara.
 In laboratory studies, this compound is able to inhibit the growth of tumor cells by halting cell division, but it is unknown if this effect would take place in the human body.
 Scientists have also studied whether cascara might be a carcinogen, with inconsistent results.